 Follow the steps in this section to create an event and then double-click the event.
 Type the location of the event in the Add Location text box.
-(Note that if you type an address, Calendar displays the location on a map.)
 Click the event's date or time, click alert, and then click the amount of time before the event that you want to receive the reminder.
 To add notes, attach a file, or add a web address, click Add Notes, URL, or Attachments and then click the type of information you want to add.
 Click outside the event.
 Calendar saves the new event configuration.